kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-08-01-set-up-algo-vpn-in-oracle-cloud.markdown

 $ scp -r ubuntu@vpnserver:algo-master/configs .
 ```

-Now you can use credentials for the VPN server.
+Now you can use credentials for the VPN server in the `configs` directory.

 ### Open the ports for the VPN